breadweb/extralife-helper/README.md

 ## About

-The Extra Life Helper is a web application that Extra Life participants and teams can use to support their fundarising efforts.
+The Extra Life Helper is a web application that Extra Life participants and teams can use to support their fundraising efforts.
 It was designed to be used in the following ways:

 * Added to an OBS scene as a browser source for inclusion in a LIVE stream on Twitch, YouTube, or TikTok

 * Embedded in any website via an `iframe`
-* Displayed fullscreen on a large monitor or projector for a local Extra Life event
+* Displayed fullscreen on a large monitor or projector for a local in-person event

 ## Features